 I currently do NOT provide therapy to circus artists and athletes who struggle with mental health issues (such as depression, disordered eating, and anxiety disorders).

-If you are struggling with your mental health, I encourage you to seek immediate support by a licensed professional.
-If you are unsure where to find support, perhaps because you are working abroad; your first point of contact is your physiotherapist or a doctor such as a general practitioner.
-These healthcare professionals can confidentially refer you to a licensed psychologist.
+If you are experiencing mental health problems, I encourage you to seek immediate support by a licensed professional.
+If you are unsure where to find support, perhaps because you are working abroad; your first point of contact is your doctor (e.g., general practitioner).
+The GP can confidentially refer you to a licensed psychologist.
+If you do not have access to a doctor, your physiotherapist is also part of the healthcare system and will be able to help you get access to appropriate support.
 If you, or someone you know, requires urgent psychological support, please contact one of the numbers listed below:

 - Australia: contact Beyondblue by calling 1300 22 4636, or call Lifeline 13 11 14